 Egg yolk peritonitis is diagnosed through a combination of history, clinical signs, physical exam, and a variety of diagnostic imaging equipment and laboratory tests.
 Tests that can be beneficial to help in the diagnosis of egg yolk peritonitis in chickens include:

 - Physical Exam: Palpation of the abdomen can sometimes reveal the presence of soft-shelled or firm shelled eggs in the oviduct, ectopic eggs free within the abdomen, ovarian masses, or displacement of the ventriculus.

 - Complete Blood Count (CBC): A blood test, called a complete blood count (CBC), measures the white blood cell count.
 A high white blood cell count usually signals inflammation or infection.
 A blood culture can help to identify the bacteria causing the infection or inflammation.
 Antibiotic sensitivity testing helps to identify the best antibiotic to use to treat the infection.

 - Abdominal Fluid Cytology & Culture: The fluid recovered from an abdominocentesis (a procedure your veterinarian can perform using a needle, to remove any abdominal fluid present) is sent to a diagnostic laboratory for further testing.

 - Radiography and ultrasound: May help in revealing the presence of accumulated egg material and space-occupying lesions.

 Treatment of Egg Yolk Peritonitis

 Treatment of egg yolk peritonitis varies depending on the cause and severity of clinical signs in the bird.
 Mild cases where no secondary bacterial infection is involved may only require supportive care.
 In other cases, when an infection is present, usually treatment requires a combination of analgesics, anti-inflammatories, broad-spectrum antibiotics, aggressive supportive care, and other therapies aimed at reducing egg laying activity.
 Surgery may sometimes be needed, to remove excessive accumulations in egg material.
-In persistent cases where hen's develop recurring egg laying problems, more aggressive treatment methods such as salpingohysterectomy (spaying) may be indicated.
+In persistent cases where a hen develops recurring egg laying problems, more aggressive treatment methods such as salpingohysterectomy (spaying) may be indicated.